hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 #### Arguments

 * `metadata` - (Optional) Standard object's metadata.
-More info: [Kubernetes reference](https://git.k8s.io/community/contributors/devel/api-conventions.md#metadata).
+For more info: [Kubernetes reference](https://git.k8s.io/community/contributors/devel/api-conventions.md#metadata).
 While required by the kubernetes API, this field is marked as optional to allow the usage of the deprecated pod spec fields that were mistakenly placed directly under the `template` block.

 * `spec` - (Optional) Specification of the desired behavior of the pod.
-More info: [Kubernetes reference](https://git.k8s.io/community/contributors/devel/api-conventions.md#spec-and-status)
+For more info: [Kubernetes reference](https://git.k8s.io/community/contributors/devel/api-conventions.md#spec-and-status)

 ~> **NOTE:** all the fields from the `spec.template.spec` block are also accepted at the `spec.template` level but that usage is deprecated.
 All existing configurations should be updated to only use the new fields under `spec.template.spec`.
 Mixing the usage of deprecated fields with new fields is not supported.